Oct. 1, 2019 – UTSA’s 2019 Annual Security and Fire Safety Report is now available online.

-Additionally, a new law requires colleges and universities that maintain on-campus housing to compile fire data, report the data to the federal government and publish an annual fire safety report that gives students, parents and the public current information about fires in on-campus housing.
-This information is included in the UTSA Annual Security and Fire Report.
-The fire report is provided by the UTSA Office of Environmental Health, Safety and Risk Management.
+Additionally, federal law requires colleges and universities that maintain on-campus housing to compile fire data, report the data to the federal government and publish an annual fire safety report that gives students, parents and the public, current information about fires in on-campus housing.
+This information is included in the Annual Security and Fire Safety Report.
+The Annual Fire Safety Report, coordinated by the Risk and Life Safety Manager, includes information on fire safety policies, fire safety systems, fire evacuation procedures, and fire statistics for 2016, 2017 and 2018.

 The University of Texas at San Antonio is dedicated to the advancement of knowledge through research and discovery, teaching and learning, community engagement and public service.
 As an institution of access and excellence, UTSA embraces multicultural traditions and serves as a center for intellectual and creative resources as well as a catalyst for socioeconomic development and the commercialization of intellectual property - for Texas, the nation and the world.